ghc-proposals/ghc-proposals/proposals/0000-modifiers.rst

   f1 :: Int %1 -> Bool    -- unaffected, actually: that "%1" is one lexeme, and
                           -- is not a modifier.
-See more on this below. f2 :: Int %Many -> Bool -- accepted: Many :: Multiplicity, and Modifier Multiplicity holds f3 :: Int %m -> Bool    -- rejected: the kind of m is ambiguous f4 :: Int %(m :: Multiplicity) -> Bool   -- accepted
+See more on this below. f2 :: Int %Many -> Bool -- accepted: Many :: Multiplicity f3 :: Int %m -> Bool    -- rejected: the kind of m is undeclared f4 :: Int %(m :: Multiplicity) -> Bool   -- accepted with a type signature
   f5 :: Int %One %Many -> Bool   -- rejected (although it will parse)
   f6 :: Int %Many %Many -> Bool  -- rejected
+  f7 :: Int %(m :: Multiplicity) -> Int %m -> Int
+    -- rejected: the second use of '%m' has an unknown type

   map :: forall (m :: Multiplicity). (a %m -> b) -> [a] %m -> [b]
-    -- the kind annotation is really on m, not on the modifier
+    -- accepted: m has a known type

 The syntax (and semantics) for modifiers on patterns and record fields is exactly as described in the `linear types proposal`_.